-3.1.
+3.2.
 Submission

-Manuscripts and figures should be prepared using the file formats listed in §3.8.
-Three paper copies should be submitted; authors are reminded to keep an exact copy of the submission for later editorial adjustments and for checking proofs.
-Unless stated otherwise in §2, the submission should be sent to the Editor or any of the Co-editors.
+Manuscripts and figures should be prepared using the file formats listed in §3.9.
+Three paper copies and the electronic file(s) should be submitted; authors are reminded to keep an exact copy of the submission for later editorial adjustments and for checking proofs.
 On acceptance, an electronic version of the final manuscript will be required by the Editorial Office.

-Contact details for the editors are available at http://journals. iucr.org/j/services/editors.html.
+Contact details for the editors are available at http://journals. iucr.org/s/services/editors.html.
+Editors are assigned to a paper according to their current workload and expertise.
+However, authors should indicate, in their covering letter, the name of their preferred editor.

-3.2.
+3.3.
 Languages of publication

-Journal of Applied Crystallography will publish papers in English, French, German and Russian.
+The languages of publication are English, French, German and Russian.

-3.3.
+3.4.
 Handling of manuscripts

-All contributions will be seen by referees (normally two) before they can be accepted for publication.
-The editor to whom the manuscript is sent is responsible for choosing referees and for accepting or rejecting the paper.
+The Co-editor to whom the manuscript is assigned is responsible for choosing referees and for accepting or rejecting the paper.
 This responsibility includes decisions on the final form of the paper and interpretation of these Notes when necessary.